This post contains affiliate links for your convenience. View our full disclosure policy here.

-*You might also like our Roll and Color Math Games for the Year!
+*Pair with our Roll and Color Math Games for the Year!

 Fall Roll and Graph Math Activity

 My favorite way to use this activity is in pairs.
 When children pair up with a partner, they can turn this roll and graph game into a race!
-This math game is perfect for an independent center activity too.
+This math game is perfect for an independent center activity too!

 - Fall Pocket Die printable picture cards (at the end of the post)